-With an ever-increasing desire for consumers to know where their clothes are coming from its no wonder that there’s a growing interest in ethical fashion.
+With an ever-increasing desire for consumers to know where their clothes are coming from it’s no wonder that there’s a growing interest in ethical fashion.
 Many clothing factories tend to be located in poorer countries that often use toxic chemicals and large amounts of water.
-And with an estimated 170 million working under child labour, many employed by the textile industry (UNICEF), this way of producing clothing is both harmful to the workers involved and the environment.
-Affordable, everyday brands such as Primark have been associated with the former and there is a desperation for change.
+With an estimated 170 million working under child labour, many employed by the textile industry (UNICEF), this way of producing clothing is both harmful to the workers involved and the environment.
+Many affordable, everyday brands have been associated with the former and there is a desperation for change.
 Kotaka is the very thing we need to work towards achieving it.

-The student run clothing brand aims to spread awareness and understanding of this type of fashion.
-Ethical fashion, characterised by sustainable methods of manufacturing, designing and sourcing clothing (Ethical Fashion Forum), puts the process behind producing garments at the forefront.
+The student run clothing brand aims to spread awareness and understanding of ethical fashion.
+Characterised by sustainable methods of manufacturing, designing and sourcing clothing (Ethical Fashion Forum) the process behind thoughtfully producing garments is put at the forefront.
 When we think about large brands producing relatively cheap clothing one thing that lacks is a sense of transparency.
-Rarely do we know how under what condition their clothing is made but brands like Kotaka whole-heartedly take this into consideration, creating garments that are ethical.
+Rarely do we know under what condition their clothing is made but brands like Kotaka whole-heartedly take this into consideration.

-If you’re interested in Kotaka and their products find them on their Instagram and website!
+If you’re interested in Kotaka and their products, find them on their website https://kotaka.teemill.com/.